 HubSpot's marketing email tool allows users to create and send automated emails for free.
 It also gives you the option to schedule your emails according to the preferences you’ve set.
 Then, your emails will then be sent to the list(s) of contacts you select.

 When you reach this option in your automated email tool, you probably spend some time wondering when exactly your audience would like to receive your email, especially if it includes a limited-time offer.
 You want to make sure the highest number of customers possible are reading your emails.
-We'll go over what we found next.

 Click-through rate refers to the number of people who open a link or image in an email.
 This number will always be smaller than the total number of emails opened, since some people will open your email but then abandon it without engaging with it any further.